Melfoj/ObjectOriented-Programming/README.md

-A short collection of projects done at University for Object oriented programming.
+A short collection of projects done at University for Object oriented programming in C++.